Iain-S/brutus/doc/mp3_support.md

 * `Combat_Short.mp3` - Short battle music;
 * `setup.mp3` - Main menu music.

-For each file that is missing, Julius will play the original wav instead.
+For each file that is missing, Brutus will play the original wav instead.

 The original mp3 files can be downloaded [here](https://bintray.com/bvschaik/caesar3-music/mp3).